Main content | back to top

 Given that oilfields around the world are maturing, increasing recovery is more important than ever – and so is our technology innovation.

-Lance switched from studying archeology to study petroleum engineering at the University of Texas, USA.
-He believed this gave him better job prospects.
-He may have been right as, after graduating in 1979, Lance joined Shell.
+Lance switched from studying archeology to study petroleum engineering at the University of Texas, USA for better job prospects.
+He was right as, after graduating in 1979, Lance joined Shell and went to work in drilling for its engineering and mechanical challenges.

 Watch the video: Lance Cook reveals an efficient approach to unlocking tightly trapped gas that can help meet the world’s growing energy demand.